sakhezech/faterunner/README.md

 [![CI](https://github.com/sakhezech/faterunner/actions/workflows/ci.yaml/badge.svg)](https://github.com/sakhezech/faterunner/actions/workflows/ci.yaml)

-The fate of a task if to be run.
+The fate of a task is to be run.

 Or "F..
 A..
 Task Execution Runner".
 (TODO: backronym)